 Dark grey is used as accents to draw user attention and also balance out the weight of the screen.

-Because I didn't have the domain knowledge of EQ settings, I went out and did some market research on apps that include EQ setting feature.
-If we expose all the EQ settings in front of our users, user would be overloaded with information and don't know where to start.
-We want to simplify it so that it's most useful to average users who're interested in changing EQ settings quickly.
+Because I didn't have the domain knowledge of EQ settings, I went out and did some competitive research on apps that include EQ setting features.
+If we expose all the EQ settings in front of our users, users would be overloaded with information and don't know where to start.
+We want to simplify it so that it's most helpful to average users who're interested in changing EQ settings quickly.

-This diagram is based on my personal audit, if I have more time, I'd like to perform more user interviews to validate it.
+This diagram is based on my audit; if I have more time, I'd like to perform more user interviews to validate it.

 By talking to sound engineers and immersing myself in desktop research on how EQ is traditionally configured, I've developed a better grasp of the EQ concept and started conception.
 A couple different ideas were explored, and showed in front of the team.
 In the end, we decided to go with the third option.
 Our hypothesis is that people who want to come here to adjust EQ settings are the group who already know a bit about it.